shihansheriffesanjo/esanjo-way/content/people-ops/working-remotely-benefits.md

 # We're Remote (Mostly)

 Esanjo is primarily a remote organisation with a single HQ location out of Dubai.
 Our offices are a bit of an overhang from our last venture, and as we like 'em we've decided to leave them as is.
-Whilst we don't want to explicitly rule anything out, we don''t see ourselves setting up offices anywhere else anytime soon.
+Whilst we don't want to explicitly rule anything out, we don't see ourselves setting up offices anywhere else anytime soon.

 ## Our Rationale